Multi-Agent Agency API

 When enabled, the orchestrator may synthesise new specialist agents at runtime

 to handle tasks not covered by the statically defined roster.
-Emergent agents
+Mechanically, the

 Emergent requires either strategy: 'hierarchical' or adaptive: true.